PowerToChange/com.powertochange.powertochangesurvey/README.md

   * CustomGroups:
       * MyCravings - Common (Fields: Magazine, Journey, Gauge, Processing state)

+## Customizing the extension

+### Configuration parameters

+Several configuration parameters are exposed in *powertochangesurvey.settings.php* which is located in *CIVICRM_EXTENSIONS_DIR/com.powertochangesurvey/conf/powertochangesurvey.settings.php*.
+You should modify these parameters to reflect your environment.

+See (the default settings file)[master/conf/powertochangesurvey.settings.php.default] for a complete list of parameters and descriptions.

+### Message templates

+Two message templates are used by the extension: one for email messages and the other for SMS text messages.
+You can customize the message templates with the following tokens:

+    * *{mycravings_url}*: The auto-generated short URL which references the long URL defined in the MYCRAVINGS_SMS_MESSAGE_LONG_URL configuration parameter. **NOTE**: This token is only available to the SMS message template.
+    * *{contact.COLUMN_NAME}*: Any Contact-related column associated with the person providing the survey information (also known as the *target contact*).
+Possible COLUMN_NAME values include: first_name, last_name, nick_name, legal_identifier, display_name, birth_date, contact_type, contact_sub_type.
+    * *{contact_relationship_school.COLUMN_NAME}*: Any Contact-related column of the School associated with the target contact.
+Possible COLUMN_NAME values include: first_name, last_name, nick_name, legal_identifier, display_name, birth_date, contact_type, contact_sub_type.

+If you want the extension to use a different message template then modify the following configuration parameters in powertochangesurvey.settings.php:
+    * MYCRAVINGS_SMS_MESSAGE_TEMPLATE
+    * MYCRAVINGS_EMAIL_MESSAGE_TEMPLATE

+**WARNING**: Be aware of the 160-character limit on SMS messages.
+Remember to account for variable length tokens when measuring the length e.g., first name, school name, etc. If the body exceeds the limit, the message will not be sent.

 ## Creating custom forms

 Follow these steps to create a custom Webform.